-Spirometry is the most common of the pulmonary function tests (PFTs), measuring lung function, specifically the amount and/or speed of air that can be inhaled and exhaled.
-Spirometry measures airflow.
+Spirometry is the most common of the pulmonary function tests (PFTs).
+These tests measure lung function, specifically the amount and/or speed of air that can be inhaled and exhaled.
+Spirometry essentially measures airflow.
 By measuring how much air you exhale, and how quickly, spirometry can evaluate a broad range of lung diseases.
 In a spirometry test, while patients are sitting, the patient breathes into a mouthpiece that is connected to an instrument called a spirometer.
 The spirometer records the rate and amount of air that the patients breathe in and out over a period of time.